Sacrament Of Marriage

 5. Fill out Pre-Nuptial Enquiry

-This is a form (Click Here to download and print, to be completed by both bride and groom) which asks a number of questions to make sure that you understand the step that you are about to take.
+This is a form (available from the parish office and to be completed by both bride and groom) which asks a number of questions to make sure that you understand the step that you are about to take.
 This form is organised by the Priest of your Parish where you are residing for the last six months or more.
 It is important to be in touch with the Priest to complete this form in good time.
 It is necessary to bring all your documentation to your appointment with the Priest including the addresses of your witnesses.
 If your wedding is taking place in another church, you will need to bring the name and address where your documentation will be sent.

 If you are getting married abroad along with all the above documentation you will also need the postal address of the Church where the wedding is taking place, the name and address of the Priest who is officiating at the wedding and the address to where the documents will be sent.